fraisbeck/Java_Class_Projects/screenshots-and-reflections/project-2/code-review-notes.md

 # Code Review Notes

-A place for you to take notes during code review.
+Change line 112 to an enhanced for loop for cleaner code in the File Analysis class